dusk-network/rusk/rusk-wallet/README.md

 ### Headless mode

 Wallet can be run in headless mode by providing all the options required for a given subcommand.
+It is usually convenient to have a config file with the wallet settings, and then call the wallet with the desired subcommand and its options.

 To explore available options and commands, use the `help` command:
 ```
 cargo r --release -- help
 ```

-To further explore any specific command you can use `--help` on the command itself, for example:
+To further explore any specific command you can use `--help` on the command itself.
+For example, the following command will print all the information about the `stake` subcommand:
 ```
 cargo r --release -- stake --help
 ```